Jigsaw-Code/outline-server/src/shadowbox/README.md

 ### Running Shadowbox as a Docker container

-> **NOTE**: This does not currently work in Docker on Mac due to use of `--host=net` and integrity checks failing.
+> **NOTE**: This does not currently work in Docker on Mac due to use of `--network=host` and integrity checks failing.
 For now, please see the Manual testing section below.

 ### With docker command